Kick off your next happy hour with a round of these gorgeous Bourbon Aperol Cocktails!

 So what other cocktails can I make with Aperol?

-But Aperol’s low alcohol content also makes it a good mixer with gin, too, like in our popular Aperol Gin Cocktail.
+But Aperol’s low alcohol content also makes it a good mixer with gin, too, like in our popular Aperol Gin Cocktail that is muddled with a bit of cucumber for extra refreshment.

-Do I need a special type of bourbon for this Aperol cocktail recipe?
+What type of bourbon do you use for this Aperol cocktail recipe?

-Not at all!
-I used a “fruitier” bourbon (Four Roses) for this Bourbon Aperol Cocktail to complement the orange wedge and orange twist, but feel free to use your favorite bourbon/whiskey brand.
+I chose a “fruitier” bourbon (Four Roses) for this Bourbon Aperol Cocktail because it complements the orange wedge and orange twist so well, but don’t rush out to buy that brand.
+Your favorite bourbon (or whiskey) will do just fine here.

 I actually had to google this one a few times before I found a method I like, but this one seems to work the most consistently: